SEC Adopts Money Market Fund Reforms

 An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in the fund.

 You could lose money by investing in the fund.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
 The fund may impose a fee upon the sale of your shares or may temporarily suspend your ability to sell shares if the fund’s liquidity falls below required minimums because of market conditions or other factors.
+An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The fund’s sponsor has no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.

 For Institutional Prime and Institutional Tax Exempt Money Market Funds